Why improve your service experience? 80% of customers say they’ve switched brands due to poor CX. Here are three ways to fix it.

-Online shopping scores high on my list of best innovations to improve family well-being.
-Instead of heading to a crowded mall after work, I prefer sitting on the couch in the evening, surfing the web catalogue, and enjoying a nice cup of tea.
-Especially during the holiday season, online shopping reduces the stress for all parents trying to fulfill the wishes of their offspring.
+Shopping online ranks pretty high on my list of best innovations when it comes to improving family well-being.
+Rather than heading to a crowded mall after work, I prefer sitting on the couch in the evening, surfing the web, and enjoying a nice cup of tea… or other beverages.
+Another thing I’m additionally grateful for?
+Intelligent customer service.

-- Reduce return rates by helping customers select the right products
+- Reduce returns by helping customers select the right products

 To assure that your customer has the best experience possible on your site, here are a few customer service pointers: